siramsay/100-days-of-code-R3/README.md

 *Vue.js*
 1. Make contact--tpl in Druapl using Debug from April 7
-2. Install Security Mdoule
+2. Install Security Module
 3. tested https://csp-evaluator.withgoogle.com/
 4. Update Vue.js App

 **Thoughts:**
-* In the end using basic authentication and API POST moght have been as fast but I learnt about Сontent-Security-Policy and X-frame.
+* In the end using basic authentication and API POST might have been as faster but I learnt about Сontent-Security-Policy and X-frame.

 **Link to work:**
 1. [SR contact page - iframe is offline](https://simonramsay.net/contact)